ome/omero-guide-scripts/docs/index.rst

 Server-side script
 ==================

-This section describes how to run, write and manage the OMERO server side scripts.
+This section describes how to run, write and manage the OMERO server-side scripts.

 Contents: